In this post, I'll show you 6 free things to do in Brussels. Brussels is the capital city of Belgium and there are many fun activities!

 3. Visit Mont des Arts

 Mont des Arts means ''mount/hill of arts''.
-It is a beautiful public garden in the centre of Brussels.
+It is a beautiful public garden in the center of Brussels.

 Especially when the weather is good, it's lovely to walk around in Mont des Arts and enjoy the beautiful nature.